Biopen/Leaflet.markercluster/README.md

 * **singleMarkerMode**: If set to true, overrides the icon for all added markers to make them appear as a 1 size cluster.
 Note: the markers are not replaced by cluster objects, only their icon is replaced.
 Hence they still react to normal events, and option `disableClusteringAtZoom` does not restore their previous icon (see [#391](https://github.com/Leaflet/Leaflet.markercluster/issues/391)).
 * **spiderLegPolylineOptions**: Allows you to specify [PolylineOptions](http://leafletjs.com/reference.html#polyline-options) to style spider legs.
 By default, they are `{ weight: 1.5, color: '#222', opacity: 0.5 }`.
 * **spiderfyDistanceMultiplier**: Increase from 1 to increase the distance away from the center that spiderfied markers are placed.
 Use if you are using big marker icons (Default: 1).
+* **spiderfyOnHover**: If set to true, cluster will try to spiderify when mouse over.
+* **spiderfyMaxCount**: spiderfy only of cluster contains less than spiderfyMaxCount markers (default value : Infinity).
+* **spiderfyOnClick**: If set to true, cluster will try to spiderfy when mouse click.
+This will not works if spiderfyOnHover is set to true.
+* **spiderfyMinZoom**: spiderfy only if map zoom is equal or bigger than spiderfyMinZoom (Default : 0).
 * **iconCreateFunction**: Function used to create the cluster icon [See default as example](https://github.com/Leaflet/Leaflet.markercluster/blob/15ed12654acdc54a4521789c498e4603fe4bf781/src/MarkerClusterGroup.js#L542).

 #### Chunked addLayers options